 The system delivers a full HD experience; 1080p at 24 frames per second.
 Currently, the projector uses a full spec HDMI, but we also installed Crestron DM Multi-mode fibre.
 This was in case we should need more bandwidth in the future.

 Two User Interfaces

-We created a brilliant user experience by installing two user-interfaces.
-The first was a wall-mounted Crestron touchpanel, which gave the user access to the room’s lighting, heating control, intercom, security etc. The second was a hand-held Crestron RF remote.
-The cinema controls (stage, screen, motorised curtains, cinema electronics and lighting) were accessed from this.
+We created a brilliant user experience by installing two user interfaces.
+The first was a wall-mounted Crestron touch panel, which gave the user access to the room’s lighting, heating control, intercom, security etc. The second was a hand-held Crestron RF remote.
+The basement cinema controls (stage, screen, motorised curtains, cinema electronics and lighting) were accessed from this.
 Then, for additional value, we used Lutron learnable lighting; allowing the client to make and save modifications to the lighting scenes from his iPad.
-Next door to the theatre is the client’s fumidor and wine tasting rooms; for convenience, we have programmed the system to allow him to prepare and warm-up the cinema system whilst there.
+Next door to the theatre is the client’s fumidor and wine-tasting rooms; for convenience, we have programmed the system to allow him to prepare and warm up the cinema system whilst there.

 The client considered that the cinema element of this room was his gift to himself.
-Beforehand was concerned that the compromises needed by such a unique combination of uses for the room would result in a less than stunning experience.
-We are delighted that his expectations have been completely exceeded by our solution.
+Beforehand was concerned that the compromises needed by such a unique combination of uses for the room would result in a less-than-stunning experience.
+We are delighted that his expectations have been completely exceeded by our basement cinema solution.